pulibrary/allsearch_api/architecture-decisions/001_error_output.md

     on the load balancer
     * 429 Too Many Requests
     * 500 Internal Server Error
-* For any of these status codes except 200, we will return a JSON object in the following format:
+* For any of these status codes except 200, the response body will be in the following format:
     ```
     {
         error: {
-            code: "QUERY_IS_EMPTY",
+            problem: "QUERY_IS_EMPTY",
             message: "The query param must contain non-whitespace characters."
         }
     }
     ```
-    The codes should be unlikely to change over time, so that client applications can rely on them.
+    The `problem` string will provide additional information about what caused the error, beyond what is provided by the HTTP status code.
+Client applications should be able to rely on the `problem` string, so these strings should be succinct and not change over time.

-    The message should offer helpful troubleshooting information, with the audience of client application developers.
+    The `message` string should offer helpful troubleshooting information, with the audience of client application developers.
+Client applications should not base any logic on these `message` strings, since they may be verbose and change over time.

+    The `problem` and `message` don't have a 1:1 relationship with the HTTP status code.
+For example, the HTTP status code 400 could refer to a wide range of potential `problems`, not just `QUERY_IS_EMPTY`.
+If our application sends a 400 response, it should also send a more specific `problem` and `message`.
-* We will make sure that errors make it through the load balancer, rather than being converted into the generic "Looks like something went wrong!" page.
+* We will make sure that these JSON response bodies make it through the load balancer, rather than being converted into the generic "Looks like something went wrong!" page.
 * For any errors produced at the application level, we will include an example of the error response in swagger.